8 Countries Near Turkey and the reasons you must visit

 Its central location has allowed Turkey to serve as an important trading route between East and West for centuries.

-Alongside its natural beauty are bustling cities full of energy, vibrant nightlife and eclectic cuisine that make it a unique destination for travelers from all over the world.
+Alongside its natural beauty are bustling cities full of energy, vibrant nightlife, and eclectic cuisine that make it a unique destination for travelers from all over the world.

-Countries Near Turkey
+Countries to visit near Turkey

-It has eight neighboring countries, all of which have long, intertwined histories with Turkey.
+Turkey has eight neighboring countries, all of which have long, intertwined histories with Turkey.

 Greece

-It borders the west side of Turkey, across the Aegean sea.
+It borders the west side of Turkey, across the Aegean Sea.
 Greece is known for its beautiful beaches, stunning architecture, and rich history.

-Its diverse landscape includes mountains, valleys, forests and islands that make it a great destination for travelers looking to explore nature and culture alike.
+Its diverse landscape includes mountains, valleys, forests, and islands that make it a great destination for travelers looking to explore nature and culture alike.

 Bulgaria